Other / mixed grade configuration · Galena, AK

 How many students attend Sidney C. Huntington Elementary?

 Sidney C. Huntington Elementary has 65 students enrolled.
-It is a other school in Galena, AK.
+It is a public school in Galena, AK.

 What is the student-teacher ratio at Sidney C. Huntington Elementary?